crosser/esp-lcd-panel-rm67162/README.md

 Waveshare provides example code that uses driver for sh8601 controller, that is apparently close enough to rm67162?...

+Lilygo board has a "Display Power" GPIO pin that needs to be set to high to enable display, and to low to turn it off.
+Waveshare board does not have such pin; specify `-1` value in the board configuration strcture.

+## Caveat(s)

+Example application tries to shut everything down when the "BOOT" button is pressed.
+It works, but there is a problem here:

+Something in the waveshare board wakes up a second after entering deep sleep and starts to consume power.
+Drain is several time higher than of an _operating_ device!
+It looks like excessive consumption is influenced by the operations that turn off the display, notably by `LCD_CMD_DISPOFF` sent over SPI.
+If anyone knows how to put the board to sleep properly, plese get in touch!
+Lilygo board does not show such behaviour.

 ## References

 * T-Display-S3-AMOLED [https://github.com/Xinyuan-LilyGO/T-Display-S3-AMOLED](https://github.com/Xinyuan-LilyGO/T-Display-S3-AMOLED)